Florida Holocaust Museum: Education

+Florida was one of the first states to mandate Holocaust education in public K-12 schools.
+Notably the museum played a crucial role in getting the legislation passed in 1994.
 The Florida Holocaust Museum sends speakers to schools and brings classes to the museum.
 As part of its education program, teachers can borrow material for teaching about the Holocaust for free.
 In 2014 the trunks cost $300 to ship around the US, reached 17 states, and impacted around 50,000 people.

 The Florida Holocaust Museum also offers school-group docent-led tours.
 School group tours take about two hours and are available for fifth through twelfth grades.

 The museum offers free after-school workshops to all teachers in the state of Florida.

 In response to COVID-19, the Florida Holocaust Museum created a Virtual Education Outreach Program.

 Volunteer

-The Florida Holocaust Museum also runs volunteer programs where everyone from students to the elderly is able to assist in the educational process.
-The museum is one of many organizations worldwide where young Austrians can serve their Austrian Holocaust Memorial Service.
+The Florida Holocaust Museum also runs volunteer programs and is one of the organizations where young Austrians can serve their Austrian Holocaust Memorial Service.